-Join from the meeting link https://illinois.webex.com/illinois/j.php?MTID=m6034cc832c2bf033832a58c518dc74a9 Join by meeting number Meeting number (access code): 133 011 4925 Meeting password: m6qYUfmRZ32
+Join from the meeting link

-- E. Individual meetings between the shortlisted firms, the using agency and CDB will be held on July 15, 2021, with a limited number of team members, at the Capital Development Board, 100 W. Randolph Street, Suite 14-600, Chicago, Illinois 60601.
-Additional team members may participate via Webex.
+https://illinois.webex.com/illinois/j.php?MTID=m4b7b400a13d4c4f165f9991b0cd75af2

+Meeting number (access code): 2458 618 9045

+Meeting password: ESqNZvby632

+- B. Phase I submittals are due April 18, 2022 by 2:00 p.m. - C. Site visits will be allowed for Phase I. - D. There will be a mandatory pre-proposal meeting for firms selected to participate in Phase II.
+It will be held on June 8, 2022 at 2:00PM.
+This meeting will be held in the Science Lab Building East SLE: SE1136, Chemistry Lecture Hall on the Southern Illinois University Edwardsville Campus.
+Parking will be in Lot "B" metered parking. - E. Individual meetings between the shortlisted firms, the using agency and CDB will be held the week of June 13, 2022.
 The purpose of these meetings is to give the Design-Build Entity an opportunity to vet cost reduction ideas with the using agency and CDB to determine whether or not they should be pursued as a deviation in the Phase II proposal.
 All information discussed in these meetings will be considered confidential and will not be shared with any other party not participating in the meeting.
-Specific information regarding the time and location of the meeting(s) will be provided in the Phase II Invitation. - F. Phase II submittals for firms that are short-listed are due August 31, 2021 by 2:00 p.m. - G. Interviews for firms selected to participate in Phase II will be September 16, 2021.
-The format and/or location for the interviews will be determined at a later date.
-The 8 person limit indicated in the Standard documents for Design-Build will not be enforced. - H. The designers, performing licensed design services, and all major contractors/subcontractors performing any of the General, Plumbing, Heating, Ventilation, and Electrical work that are identified on the DB-PTF for Phase I must be prequalified with CDB, as an A/E or contractor, before the Phase I submittal deadline.
-All designers, performing licensed design services, and all major contractors/subcontractors performing any of the General, Plumbing, Heating, Ventilation, and Electrical work that are identified on the DB-PTF for Phase II must be prequalified with CDB, as an A/E or contractor, at the time of the Phase II submittal.
+Specific information regarding the time and location of the meeting(s) will be provided in the Phase II Invitation. - F. Phase II submittals for firms that are short-listed are due August 22, 2022 by 2:00 p.m. - G. Interviews for firms selected to participate in Phase II will be September 7, 2022, with additional interviews on September 8, 2022, if necessary.
+The 8 person limit indicated in the Standard documents for Design-Build will be enforced for in-person attendees with additional remote participants allowed.
+However, please respond as requested in the Phase II Invitation to indicate how many people will be present to represent your team. - H. The designers, performing licensed design services, and all major contractors/subcontractors performing any of the General, Plumbing, Heating, Ventilation, and Electrical work must be prequalified with CDB, as an A/E or contractor, before the Phase I submittal deadline.
 CDB does not prequalify the DB entity separately.
 Prequalification as a Construction Manager is not acceptable.
-See section 00 21 05 of the Standard Documents for Design-Build Projects 2007 (SD-DB)

-- .2 This Request for Proposals (RFP) is for the design, permitting, site preparation, and construction of the facility in accordance with the approved bridging documents. - A. This RFP is for a Firm Fixed Price Contract. - Any questions or requests for clarifications, and information concerning this RFP should be submitted via email and must be received by 5:00pm on May 10, 2021 (for Phase I submittals) and by 5:00pm on August 23, 2021 (for Phase II submittals) to the CDB Project Manager at the email address below:
+See section 00 21 05 of the Standard Documents for Design-Build Projects 2007 (SD-DB). - .2 This Request for Proposals (RFP) is for the design, permitting, site preparation, and construction of the facility in accordance with the approved bridging documents and the Owner's Project Requirements (attachment to the - A. These facilities must be designed and constructed applying the principles and practices of sustainable design and development using U.S. Green Building Council Leadership in Energy and Environmental Design (LEED) for New Construction and Major Renovations.
+LEED Silver Certification under the current version of LEED will be required. - B. This RFP is for a Firm Fixed Price Contract.

+.3 Any questions or requests for clarifications, and information concerning this RFP should be submitted via email and must be received by 5:00pm on April 11, 2022 (for Phase I submittals) and by 5:00pm on August 15, 2022 (for Phase II submittals) to the CDB Project Manager at the email address below: